650-626-Great Vocals

 Writer/Composer: Seal / Augustus Isadore (1994)

-U.K. Artist Seal gives us his 2nd Soul / R&B / Pop / Rock song on a silver platter.
-Really an anti-drug song showing the chances we take by experimenting and playing with fire, he sings it with a grit and growl but with absolute perfect musical accompaniment, and it’s really no accident that it’s a perfect vocal performance.
-Soul just comes through the pores of his skin, as he proves to be one of the stellar vocalists of the 1990s.
-Some consider him as the conscience of those who don’t flee drug addiction…Time has proved this song to be Monumental!
+U.K. Artist Seal presents us with his 2nd Soul / R&B / Pop / Rock song on a silver platter.
+Really an anti-drug song showing the chances we take by experimenting and playing with fire, he sings it with a grit and growl but also with absolute perfect musical accompaniment, and it’s really no accident that it’s a perfect vocal performance.
+Soul just oozes through the pores of his skin as he proves to be one of the stellar vocalists of the 1990s.
+Some consider him as the conscience of those who don’t flee drug addiction…Time has proved this song to be a Monumental Achievement!

 633. NOW WE ARE FREE (2000)